pacemkr/azuredevops-commandline/README.md

             "wip":<The query to fetch the Work In Progress items>, "done":"<The query to fetch the Done items>" },
-        "workflow": [ <An array of columns representing the columns to fetch>
-        ],
         "properties":[ <An array of additional properties to extract>
         ]
     }